yogeshthanvi/Detox-Helper/README.md

 # Detox-Helper
-Detox utils
-This repository contains the files which are helpful #detox setup
+This repository contains the files which are helpful in #detox setup.